Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 A colorful illustrated map depicting the various regions of Hong Kong including New Territories, Kowloon, Hong Kong Island, Lantau, and the Outlying Islands, with labels and a key.

-The most important thing you should know is that the city has a really unique layout, divided into 3 different territories, as presented on the map above.
+The most important thing you should know is that the city has a unique layout, divided into 3 distinct territories, as shown on the map above.

-• Hong Kong Island – a more modern area where most of the tourists will spend their time.
+• Hong Kong Island – a more modern area where most tourists spend their time.
 It consists of the Central District, Causeway Bay, Wan Chai, Sheung Wan, and more.

 • Kowloon – considered to be the center of the city, but more authentically Chinese.
-Here, you’ll find neighborhoods such as Tsim Sha Tsui, Mong Kok, Yau Ma Tei etc.
+Here, you’ll find neighborhoods such as Tsim Sha Tsui, Mong Kok, and Yau Ma Tei.

 • New Territories – the bigger land territory of Hong Kong where most locals live